 Yeah, absolutely.
-As I say, the policies abroad, typically aviation policies with premises coverage are limited to airport premises only.
-So, if you drive your private automobile onto an aircraft because you want to load the golf clubs into the back of your private CNA your auto insurance ceases when you take your car airside, but, and that's where your aviation policy would take over.
+Like I say, the policies are broad, typically aviation policies with premises coverage are limited to airport premises only.
+So, if you drive your private automobile onto an aircraft because you want to load the golf clubs into the back of your private CAN, your auto insurance ceases when you take your car airside, but, and that's where your aviation policy would take over.
 But of course, for drones, you are specifically not allowed to operate them near airports.
 So the premises coverage that we provide is really for all locations in relation to the operation of the aircraft.
-So it's very broad and all-encompassing.
+So it's very broad and all encompassing.

 Mark Shichtman (15:52):

 That's a great example.
 Thanks for that.
 So, Chris, where can people find information on best practices to avoid these types of claims?

 Chris Proudlove (16:03):